ColinTr/TabularNCD/README.md

     * w2 : The clustering network trade-off parameter.
     * pseudo_labels_method : The pseudo labels definition method.
 Default = 'top_k_cosine_per_instance'.
 Choices = ['cosine', 'top_k_cosine', 'top_k_cosine_faster', 'top_k_cosine_per_instance', 'ranking'].
     * use_ssl : Use SSL to initialize the encoder or not.
     * freeze_weights : Freeze the weights of the encoder's layer (except the last one) after SSL initialization or not.
+Choices = ['True', 'False'].

-1. **Baseline.py**:
+2. **Baseline.py**:
     * [required] dataset_name : The name of the dataset.
+Choices = ['mnist', 'ForestCoverType', 'LetterRecognition', 'HumanActivityRecognition', 'Satimage', 'Pendigits', 'USCensus1990'].
     * use_cuda : Set to True if you want the code to be run on your GPU.
 If set to False, code will run on CPU.
+Choices = ['True', 'False'].
     * log_lvl : Change the log display level.
+Choices = ['debug', 'info', 'warning'].

+3. **Clustering.py**
+   * [required] dataset_name : The name of the dataset.
+Choices = ['mnist', 'ForestCoverType', 'LetterRecognition', 'HumanActivityRecognition', 'Satimage', 'Pendigits', 'USCensus1990'].
+   * [required] method : The clustering method to use. 'sc' refers to Spectral Clustering, and can be used with either the default implementation or the cosine similarity matrix.
+Choices = ['kmeans', 'default_sc', 'cosine_sc'].
+   * log_lvl : Change the log display level.
+Choices = ['debug', 'info', 'warning'].
+   * train_or_test : Compute on either the train or the test split.
+Choices = ['train', 'test'].
+   * k_clusters : The number of clusters to used.
+Default is the ground truth.
+   * n_runs : The number of executions, the results will be averaged.

 -----
 ## Directory structure